S-Henderson/Combine-ER-Reports/README.md

 After weekends, we work the reports that were run on the weekend as well as current day.
 Therefore we combine (append) all files and work mutiple days as 1 file.

-Combining files is a time consuming menial task with lots of room for manual copy/paste errors and something my work team needs to do on a regular basis (usually every Monday).
+Combining the files (usually 30-35 files) is a time consuming menial task with lots of room for manual copy/paste errors and something my work team needs to do on a regular basis (usually every Monday).

-Time saved per Monday not manually combining 30+ files is around 20-25 minutes.
+Time saved using this script is around 20-25 minutes.

 ## Usage